HD DVD vs Blu Ray: Which Format Should You Choose

 - Free for 30 days trial only

 Similarly, you can convert DVD and HD DVD to a digital format using DVDFab DVD Ripper.
-This amazing software can rip DVD subtitles to video and improve the resolution to 4K or 1080p.
+This amazing software can rip and convert DVD (ISO file) to various digital formats, including MP4, AVI, MOV, MPEG, FLV, WAV, MP3, and others, while improving the video resolution to 4K or 1080p.
 The DVDFab DVD Ripper can also extract audio from your DVD in many high-quality formats like FLAC, MP3, etc. Moreover, the great software features editing options to enable you to brighten, crop, trim or rotate your content.
 Furthermore, you can rip a copy-protected DVD too.
 You can easily convert DVDs to various devices like Apple, Android, Xbox One.

 - Free for a 30 day trial period only

 HD DVD vs Blu Ray - Final Words

 Blu Ray vs HD DVD, which video format would you choose to watch your favorite movies?
 Both HD DVD and Blu Ray are next-generation optical disc video formats with the high definition video quality.
 However, differences lie in HD DVD vs Blu Ray quality, storage capacity, and cost.
 Blu-Ray player has advanced protections against piracies and much more storage capacity, while HD DVD is less expensive than Blu-ray.

 Furthermore, many of us prefer not to use any physical medium to store our favorite shows.
 Thanks to DVDFab DVD ripper and DVDFab Blu ray ripper that can easily convert your DVDs and Blu-rays to digital formats that can be stored in your Android, iPhones, PC, and laptops.

 Q1: Can you play Hd DVDs on Blu-ray players?